 - Each print is the same.
 There is no risk of water and ink imbalances spotting or smearing the page.

+Now that you’ve compared digital vs. offset printing, it’s time to make your choice.
 At House of Printing, we offer both offset and digital printing services for any need.
-Our company makes it easy and cost-effective to get high-quality prints with beautiful color.
+Our print shop makes it easy and cost-effective to get high-quality prints with beautiful color.
 For our offset printing, a “perfector” applies ink to both sides of the paper in one run.
 This makes our offset printing more efficient.
 Contact us today for a quote.